casper-ecosystem/cep18/TUTORIAL.md

 - Set up your machine as per the [prerequisites](https://casper.network/docs/workflow/setup/)
 - Ensure you have [set up an account](https://casper.network/docs/workflow/setup#setting-up-an-account) with a public and secret key pair to initiate the deploy
 - Since we are deploying to the Casper Testnet, ensure your [Testnet faucet account](https://testnet.cspr.live/tools/faucet) contains enough CSPR tokens to perform the contract execution.
-Follow [fund your account](https://casper.network/docs/workflow/setup#fund-your-account) guide to add CSPR tokens to your account
+Follow the guide to [fund your account](https://casper.network/docs/workflow/setup#fund-your-account) or to [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) as needed
-  - CSPR Tokens are used to pay for the transactions on the Casper Network.
-Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet
-- Install [Casper client](https://casper.network/docs/dapp-dev-guide/tutorials/counter/setup/) to interact with the network
+- Install the [Casper command-line client](https://casper.network/docs/dapp-dev-guide/tutorials/counter/setup/) to interact with the network

 ## Basic Flow
 Here are the basic steps to deploy the ERC-20 contract on the Casper Network.